xavierkamp/parTsForecastR/README.md

 ```
 ### __Dependency__

-This package requires the installation of 'tsForecastR'.
+This package requires the R package 'tsForecastR'.

 ## __Function__